basarat/typescript-book/docs/testing/jest.md

 ```

 ### Example enzyme
 Enzyme allows you to test react components with dom support.
+There are three steps to setting up enzyme:

-* Install enzyme and enzyme-adapter-react for your react version `npm i enzyme @types/enzyme enzyme-adapter-react-16 -D`
+1. Install enzyme and enzyme-adapter-react for your react version `npm i enzyme @types/enzyme enzyme-adapter-react-16 -D`
-* Add `"setupTestFrameworkScriptFile"` to your `jest.config.js`:
+2. Add `"setupTestFrameworkScriptFile"` to your `jest.config.js`:

 ```js
 module.exports = {